 Azelaic acid - Azelaic acid is a natural material produced by a yeast that lives on normal skin, Malassezia furfur (also known as Pityrosporum ovale).
 It is used as a topical treatment for mild to moderate acne, and may be combined with oral antibiotics or hormonal therapy.
 It is useful for both comedonal acne and inflammatory acne and has the additional benefit of being safe for use during pregnancy.

-Bactrim – Bactrim is an antibiotic contains the active ingredients sulfamethoxazole and trimethoprim.
+Bactrim – Bactrim is an antibiotic that contains the active ingredients sulfamethoxazole and trimethoprim.
 Because it can cause severe allergic reactions, this oral medication is typically prescribed for acne when other types of antibiotics have failed.
 It is also FDA approved to treat a number of other conditions and types of infections.
 Note: this is a prescription medication.

-Bakuchiol – Often referred to as “nature’s retinol,” bakuchiol contains many of the same youth-boosting and acne-fighting properties as retinoids, but in a gentler, less irritating form.
+Bakuchiol – Often referred to as “nature’s retinol,” bakuchiol contains many of the same youth-boosting properties as retinoids, but in a gentler, less irritating form.
 It is found in the plant Psoralea corylifolia (also known as Babchi) and has long been used in traditional Ayurvedic and Chinese medicine to treat skin conditions.